For better or for worse. Dog smell.

 4: Sprinkle Carpets With Baking Soda And Then Vacum

 This dog cleaning hack works every time and is brilliant for keeping the smell of dog out of your home!
+It is also the perfect way to get rid of dog fleas in the carpet.

 5: Steam Clean The Carpets